mxxii/aspargvs/README.md

 #### PowerShell

-PowerShell has a special meaning for all possible quotes and tricky escape rules.
+PowerShell has special meaning for too many characters and also nontrivial escape rules.

+- All possible quotes are intercepted by PowerShell.

     I find the simplest way is to use a pair of backtick characters (` `` `) to pass a single backtick.

+    Escaped string would look like this: ``` ``true`` ```

-Backtick + single quote (`` `' ``) would also work to pass a single quote, but is just not as easy to type.
+    Backtick + single quote (`` `' ``) would also work to pass a single quote, but it is just not as easy to type.

+- PowerShell has a special meaning for curly braces.

+    Escape with backtick when defining an empty object: `` `{`} ``

 #### Others

-_I'm not using daily and can't provide any specific advice.
+_I'm not using anything else daily and can't provide any specific advice.
 Feel free to share your experience and findings by opening an issue._

 ## Roadmap